bbonik/image-augmentations/README.md

 # image-augmentations
 Simple function for generating affine geometric augmentations on images and (possible) bounding boxes within them.
-It can be used to augment image datasets and generate as many variations from a single image, as you want.
+It can be used to augment image datasets and generate as many variations from a single image, as you want, while adjusting any existing bounding boxes accordingly.

+# Use cases
+Good:
+- Small datasets, where you would like to add augmentations and maintain control of what exactly happens to the augmented images.
+- Imbalanced datasets, where one or few classes are under-represented, and you would like to apply augmentations only on images of these classes.
+- Any time you would like to augment images with bounding boxes, in order to be used for training object detection models.

+Not so good:
+- Large / very large datasets, where saving the augmented images is very expensive (because the dataset becomes huge).
+In these cases, all modern Deep Learning frameworks (i.e. Tensorflow, Pytorch etc.) offer "on the fly" augmentations, which is a better choice.

+If you alredy have a large dataset, with lots of examples per class, then adding more augmentations us

 ![overview](images/overview.jpg "overview")